- Associate Professor

 - 6033 Vilas Hall

 My research interests include the rhetoric of health and medicine, science and technology studies, disability studies, bioethics, and environmental ethics.
 My research focuses on the circulation of scientific and medical information in the public sphere, with an emphasis on the social and political dimensions of nonexpert engagement with science, medicine, and technology.
-Much of my work has looked closely at issues related to how we understand the meaning of neuroscience, psychiatry, and mental disability.
-These interests are best illustrated by my book American Lobotomy, which explores how representations of psychosurgery shaped the rise, fall, and "return" of lobotomy in US medicine, and the edited collection The Neuroscientific Turn, a collection of essays from humanists and scientists reflecting on the growth of the "neuro-disciplines."
+Much of my work has looked closely at how the meaning of neuroscience, psychiatry, and mental disability in scientific and cultural contexts.
+These interests are best illustrated by my book American Lobotomy, which explores how representations of psychosurgery shaped the rise, fall, and return of lobotomy in US medicine, and the co-edited collection The Neuroscientific Turn, a collection of essays from humanists and scientists reflecting on the growth of the "neuro-disciplines."
 More recently, my research has shifted focus from the brain to the ethics and politics of life.
-In this vein, I am currently working on a book about the history, scope, and future of bioethics, and have a forthcoming edited collection on biocitizenship.
+In this vein, I am currently working on a book about the ethics of life beyond the discipline bioethics, and recently co-edited a collection on the theory and practice of biocitizenship.

-In addition to my position in Communication Arts, I am affiliated faculty in the Departments of Life Sciences Communication and Gender and Women's Studies, and serve on the steering committees of the Holtz Center for Science & Technology Studies, the (new!) health and humanities undergraduate certificate, and I am the director of UW’s Disability Studies Initiative.
-I also have something of a double life as a cartoonist, and I'm currently working with folks in the Applied Comics Kitchen workshop (see link below!) to explore how making comics can shape our teaching and research.
+In addition to my position in Communication Arts, I am affiliated faculty in the Departments of Life Sciences Communication and Gender and Women's Studies, and serve on the steering committees of the Holtz Center for Science & Technology Studies, the health and humanities and Disability Studies Initiative.
+I also have something of a double life as a cartoonist, and I'm currently working with other faculty and students to explore how making comics can shape our teaching, learning, and research.

 - 2016. "'A Man's Mouth Is His Castle': The Midcentury Fluoridation Controversy and the Visceral Public."
 Quarterly Journal of Speech , 102.1 (1-20) .